 “The active ingredients in gripe water help combat it [colic] by neutralizing excess acid in the stomach and breaking down trapped air bubbles.”

-The University of Maryland Medical Center found that fennel tea as a treatment for colic holds some scientific merit.
+One of the more accessible natural colic remedies is right in the grocery store.
+In fact, fennel tea as a treatment for colic holds some scientific merit.
 It works by helping to relax a baby’s gastrointestinal tract.

 Other types of herbal tea the university lists as helpful for colic include:

 - Slippery elm